-4. Requirements for schools to ensure all pupils are counted on POD for grant payment and teacher allocation purposes.
+4. Requirements for schools to ensure all pupils are counted on POD for capitation payment purposes.

-From 2016/2017, the enrolment counts on POD will become the basis for grant payments and teacher allocations.
+From 2016/2017, the enrolment counts on POD will become the basis for capitation payments.
 Therefore it is imperative that a record exists on POD for each pupil enrolled in the school.
 The following arrangements will apply in relation to the population of POD for the academic year 2015/2016 onwards:

-In relation to all new enrolments into primary schools from 2015/2016 onwards, schools must ensure that parents/guardians are fully informed of the requirement on schools to transfer data onwards to POD and parents/guardians should be made fully aware that they are giving their child's details for this purpose, in addition to providing it for the purpose of local school administration.
-Schools and parents/guardians should be aware that provision of all required pupil data to POD for all new enrolments from 2015/2016 onwards is mandatory in order to have that pupil counted for grant payment and teacher allocation purposes.
+1) In relation to all new enrolments into special schools from 2015/2016 onwards, schools must ensure that parents/guardians are fully informed of the requirement of schools to transfer data onwards to POD and parents/guardians should be made fully aware that they are giving their child's details for this purpose, in addition to providing it for the purpose of local school administration.
 Schools should be cognisant of this when enrolling new pupils to their school in the future.